Petz: Reception

 The original software was generally well received, with The Salt Lake Tribune giving 1995's Dogz 4 out of 5 stars, and PC Zone and Entertainment Weekly giving Catz an 8/10 and B+ respectively.
 However, later games were less well received, in particularly compared to other virtual pet experiences that were available, with the 1999 Game Boy Color games negatively compared to Tamagotchi, and 2005's Dogz for the Game Boy Advance, being seen as an attempt to ape Nintendogs.

 By 2007, Joystiq recommended buying games in the series only for "people you hate".
 On the other hand, a 2008 feature in Game Developer opined that Ubisoft's "casual titles"—specifically mentioning the Petz and Imagine series—had distinguished themselves by being "well-made non-shovelware" that didn't try to "take advantage of the innocence of the target market."

 The Petz games developed by P.F.
 Magic grew a dedicated online community that, including a community of "Hexers", who would edit the games files to create custom petz.
 Game designer Nathalie Lawhead speculates this was part of the reason for its success and enduring legacy.

+Aggregate review scores As of 24 October 2024.